brocchio/DSC-232R-Final-Project/README.md

 Built a preprocessing pipeline to impute NaNs and infinity values with the median, vectorize the feature columns, and apply a standard scaler to each of the features.
 This is all done in my pipeline cell that I created at the beginning of my milestone3 notebook.
 I also chose to split the data into a test training and validation set based on the date_ids, this is to prevent the model from peaking into the future when making its predictions, the training set is based on the first 1350 date_ids, the validation set is from 1351 to 1500, and the test set is any date_id greater than 1500.
 This puts around 80% of the data in the training set, ~9% in the validation set, and ~12% in the test set.
 I have not implemented the lags parquet in the training yet as I am still aiming to get a strong baseline.

 ## Model 1
-I chose a linear regression model to get a baseline knowing that it would perform poorly due to the non-linear correlations in the data noticed during my data-exploration steps.
-The settings I used for the linear regression model included 100 max iterations, low regulatization at 0.01.
+For my first model choice I chose a linear regression model to get a baeline using a basic model to test the RMSE.
+The linear regression model included 100 max iterations, low regulatization at 0.01.
+I knew that the performance wouldn't be great due to the fact that in my exploration I saw that there was very weak linear correlation.

 Linear‑Regression RMSE train 0.9351  | val 0.9274  | test 0.8065